- Entertainment and Media»

 Considering society's fascination with the rich and famous, it should be no surprise that famous people have long been the subject of popular music.
 Songs have been written about famous musicians, actors, writers, athletes and those that are famous for a variety of other reasons.
 Songs have been written and sung from a number of different perspectives.
 Some songs have been composed as loving tributes while others are character studies used as the basis for social commentaries.
 There are also those songs which were written as tongue and cheek novelty tunes.

-Now we will consider a list of 15 songs about famous people.
-The list is presented chronologically not numerically.
+Now we will consider a list of 14 songs about famous people.

 John F. Kennedy